CSS Gradient Generator

 Frequently Asked Questions

-What's the difference between linear and radial gradients?
+What is the difference between background and background-image for gradients?

 Sources and References